MoCsabi/WRO2024-FE-StormsNGR/schemes/README.md

 ($V_l$- left motor speed, $V_r$- right motor speed, $R$- current arc, $V$- robot tangential speed)

 This would have been the most ideal solution, as this way we could avoid complicated hardware components and also use the power of 2 DC motors easily.
 This is also how many modern real life electric cars operate (such as the [Tesla Model S](https://en.wikipedia.org/wiki/Tesla_Model_S#Powertrain) for example), and since the competition's main goal with car restrictions seem to be realism we thought this solution would be accepted.
-However, since this way cheating by not accurately simulating a differential is not easy to detect, this solution was not allowed.
+However, since this way cheating by not accurately simulating a differential is not easy to detect, this solution was not allowed at the national finals.
 Instead, we agreed with the national head judge on a compromised solution that would be easier to verify and is more in line with the current rules.
 This solution was to wire the two motors in such a way that they get the same signal.
-This way we can still turn along an arc without slippage since even though the motors get the same power therefore the same torque they can still rotate at a **different RPM**, but they are no longer **connected independently**.
+This way we can still turn along an arc without slippage since even though the motors get the same power therefore the same torque they can still rotate at a **different RPM**, but they are **not connected independently** anymore.

 A simple diagram showing this solution: